efficient-solutions/aws-iac-cdn-multi-region-poc/README.md

 - Fully reproducible using AWS CloudFormation templates.
 - Version-controlled for consistency and scalability.
 - Ensures environments are predictable across deployments.

+## Demo

+To showcase the functionality of dynamic routing, we have deployed the stack in the following AWS regions: `us-east-1`, `eu-central-1`, `ap-southeast-2`, and `sa-east-1`.

+Each region hosts a unique image file labeled with the region's name.
+When you access the [CloudFront distribution URL](https://efficient.solutions/link/npzmv/) in your browser, the system dynamically routes your request to the nearest region based on your geographic location.
+The image displayed will confirm the region that served your request.

+### Example:

+- A user in North America will see an image labeled us-east-1.
+- A user in Europe will see an image labeled eu-central-1.

+This demo highlights the system's ability to optimize content delivery by minimizing latency through geoproximity-based routing.

+To test further, consider using VPN services to simulate requests from different locations around the globe.

 ## Limitations